New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 Continued making valid and invalid patterns checks more robust.

+### 0.0.7

+- Allow for parenthetical footnotes like LJ 25(i)
+- Mark lines that don't begin with @ or upper case letter as invalid
+- Allow spaces between "#" and "problem" in problem comments.
+- Allow support for subsection [half]

 ## Extension Development

 Development of the extension can be done as follows: